gru2007/gemini-image-editor/ENVIRONMENT.md

 ## Production Deployment

 For production deployment, ensure all environment variables are properly configured in your hosting platform (Vercel, Netlify, etc.).

+## Troubleshooting

+### "Unexpected token '<', "<!DOCTYPE "... is not valid JSON"

+This error occurs when the Laravel API returns HTML instead of JSON.
+Check:
+1. LARAVEL_API_URL is correct
+2. BOT_TOKEN is valid
+3. Laravel API is accessible from your Next.js server